craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Actcenvan (language)]]
 - [[Arthurian (language)]]

-In addition,
+In addition, when you Forage as a Watch Action, you make the Survival check with Advantage.

 # South Western
 ## Golden Citizen

 You have spent your life before adventure in the cool and relatively safe underground tunnels of [[The Golden City]].
-You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator - permanently.
+You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator permanently - unless you lived in gang territory, that is.

 You gain +2 to your Intelligence Score and a +1 to your Charisma Score.
 You are proficient in the Persuasion and Insight Skills.
 You know [[Desertspeech (language)]] and your choice of one of the following;
 - [[Draconic (language)]]
 - [[Golopak (language)]]
 - [[Montal (language)]]

-In addition,
+In addition, you have Advantage on Investigation or Insight checks in attempts to appraise the value of an item or service.

 ## Tetrimocal Congregation